QwertyR0/SALC/README.md

 # SALC
 A attiny85 based computer(interpeter) highly inspired from "Duo Tiny".
-I used a 16x2 lcd display, 4 buttons for input, a buzzer and for program storage a **24c32 EEPROM**
+I used a 16x2 lcd display, 4 buttons for input, a buzzer and for program storage a **24c32 EEPROM**.
+I uploaded programs onto the EEPROM using an Arduino uno.
+While I was testing, my arduino was not available so I uploaded the code onto the attiny85 using an esp8266.

 The first prototype:
 <img src="https://github.com/QwertyR0/SALC/blob/main/prototype.jpg" width="315" height="420">